onqtam/headjack/docs/why/2_SYSTEM.md

 ██████████████████████████████████████████████████████████████████

 > "History reports that the men who can manage men manage the men who can manage only things, and the men who can manage money manage all." - [Will Durant](https://www.goodreads.com/quotes/1055330-history-reports-that-the-men-who-can-manage-men-manage)

+> "History records that the money changers have used every form of abuse, intrigue, deceit, and violent means possible to maintain their control over governments by controlling money and it's issuance." - [James Madison](https://www.goodreads.com/quotes/161878-history-records-that-the-money-changers-have-used-every-form)

 https://www.youtube.com/watch?v=jk_HWmmwiAs
 How Money & Banking Work (& why they're broken today), by Lyn Alden